riz-l/one-ed/README.md

 ## Please note:

-If an Installed Dependency (see below) is added, removed or altered, you will need to repeat the above steps, starting with
+If an installed dependency (see below) is added, removed or altered, you will need to repeat the above steps, starting with

 ```
 $ npm install